-Traffic going from a lower security interface is denied when going to a higher security interface
+Traffic that goes from a lower security interface is denied when it goes to a higher security interface.

-Traffic going from a higher security interface is allowed when going to a lower security interface
+Traffic that goes from a higher security interface is allowed when it goes to a lower security interface.

-So without adding any ACLs at all to the configuration, the following traffic in this example works:
+So without the addition of any ACLs to the configuration, this traffic in the example works:

-Because traffic from the outside to the dmz network is denied by the ASA with its current configuration, users on the Internet cannot reach the webserver despite the NAT configuration in step 2.
+Because traffic from the outside to the DMZ network is denied by the ASA with its current configuration, users on the Internet cannot reach the web server despite the NAT configuration in step 2.
 You need to explicitly permit this traffic.
 In 8.3 and later code you must use the Real IP of the host in the ACL and not the translatedIP.
 This means the configuration needs to permit traffic destined to 192.168.1.100 and NOT traffic destined to 198.51.100.101 on port 80.
-For simplicity sake, the objects defined in step 2 will be used for this ACL as well.
+For simplicity's sake, the objects defined in step 2 will be used for this ACL as well.
 Once the ACL is created, you need to apply it inbound on the outside interface.